TechHutTV/endeavour-ulauncher-theme/README.md

 Make the user themes directory `mkdir ~/.config/ulauncher/user-themes/`

-Change directory to the themes folder `cd ~/.config/ulauncher/user-themes/`.
+Change directory to the themes folder `cd ~/.config/ulauncher/user-themes/`

-Clone this repo to directory `git clone https://gitlab.com/TechHut/endeavour-ulauncher-theme.git`
+Clone this repo to directory `https://github.com/TechHutTV/endeavour-ulauncher-theme.git`

 _Alternatively_, you can download as a .zip and extract to the user-themes folder.